 Peanut Butter Bars Recipe

-1. Peanut butter: Any creamy and thick peanut butter will work; we love Skippy® Creamy Peanut Butter best.
-We don’t recommend a natural peanut butter that needs stirring, it will make the bars overly greasy.
+• Peanut butter: Any creamy kind works, but we prefer Skippy® Creamy Peanut Butter.
+Avoid the natural kind that needs stirring, it can make the bars too greasy.

-7. Vanilla extract: Vanilla offers a nice finishing touch of flavor.
-It’s not entirely necessary — these Peanut Butter Bars are still great without it.
+• Vanilla extract: Vanilla offers a nice finishing touch of flavor.
+It’s optional — these Peanut Butter Bars are still great without it.

 Use leftover graham crackers in these Graham Cracker Cookies or in a homemade Graham Cracker Crust!